jkmrto/website/content/about/_index.md

 </pre>

-* **Programming languagues**:  *Elixir, Python, Javascript, Bash, Go, Javascript ES6, Elm, C*.
-Although my prefer languague is Elixir (developing OTP functionalities), I have worked in other languagues like Python or Javascript.
+* **Programming languagues**:  *Elixir, Python, Javascript, Bash, Go, ES6, Elm, C*.
+Although my prefer languague is Elixir (developing OTP functionalities), I have worked extensevely in other languagues like Python or Javascript.

 * **Devops**: *Linux, Docker, Nginx, Kubernetes.* Every application I have worked on is designed to be dockerized and to be launched in a cloud provider like Azure or OVH over Kubernetes.